North Korea fires 2 short-range ballistic missiles after US submarine arrives in South Korea | Law-Order

 - South Korea

 In its third round of launches since last week, North Korea fired the missiles just before midnight from an area near its capital, Pyongyang, South Korea's Joint Chiefs of Staff said.
-It said both missiles travelled around 400 kilometres before landing in waters off the Korean Peninsula's eastern coast.
+It said both missiles travelled around 400 kilometers (248 miles) before landing in waters off the Korean Peninsula's eastern coast.

 Its statement called North Korea's missile launches a "grave provocation" that threatens regional peace and stability.